cubesrepo/orangeHRM/README.md

-**Hello**🖐 **Automated Testing for orangeHRM Demo Website with Selenium (Pytest, POM, HTML Reports, Jenkins Pipeline)**
+**Hello**🖐 **Automated Testing for OrangeHRM Website with (Selenium, Pytest, Page Object Model (POM), Allure Reports, Jenkins Pipeline)**

-This project tests various functionalities of the OrangeHRM demo website, such as valid and invalid login attempts, creating recruitment, adding multiple employees, modifying existing records, searching for added employees, and deleting all records.
+This project automates key workflows in the OrangeHRM web application, focusing on core HR functionalities such as employee and candidate management.

+The main test scenarios cover user authentication and HR data handling, ensuring smooth and reliable functionality across different use cases.

+Aside from the main flow, I also tested various edge cases to validate system stability and proper error handling.
+These include:
+   - Valid and invalid login attempts
+   - Adding a user with an existing username
+   - Required field validation for mandatory inputs
 ___________________________________________

 🎯 **Pre-requisites:**
-- Python 3
+- Python 3.11.9
 - Any browsers(Chrome, Firefox, Edge)
 ___________________________________________